How to determine your car accident settlement

 If you have been injured in a car accident, you’re probably left dealing with medical bills, insurance co-pays and a boat-load of unwanted stress.
-There is no ideal time for an auto accident; they will leave you dealing with issues and annoying nuisances that you probably never even thought you’d have to deal with.
+There is no idea time for an auto accident; they will leave you dealing with issues and annoying nuisances that you probably never even thought you’d have to deal with.

 What is a car accident settlement?